ikrima/gamedevguide/contents/guides/ue4guide/wip/engine-programming/UObject & UPackage Internals .md

 Object flags: Tell us the state of the object

-- RF_Public =&gt; this object is visible outside of its package
+- RF_Public => this object is visible outside of its package

   - Example of non-public object is a sub-object

   - Every object you can see in editor is Public

-- RF_Standalone =&gt; Doesn’t need to be referenced to not be garbage collected
+- RF_Standalone => Doesn’t need to be referenced to not be garbage collected

   - If containing package gets unloaded, then it gets GC'ed

-- RF_Transactional =&gt; property changes are recorded and can be reverted
+- RF_Transactional => property changes are recorded and can be reverted

 Class flags: tell about the object's UClass

-- CLASS_Abstract =&gt; Class can't be instantiated
+- CLASS_Abstract => Class can't be instantiated

-- CLASS_Native =&gt; Native class
+- CLASS_Native => Native class

 - CLASS_Constructed

-All native classes get populated in /Script/\[ModuleName\].
+All native classes get populated in /Script/\[ModuleName].

 Native classes do not get a PostLoad